DIY Your Way to an Activated Charcoal Lifestyle

 Just a heads up: activated charcoal is so powerful because it binds to harmful toxins in your body and draws them out (a process called adsorbtion (Opens in a new window)), but that also means it can remove important nutrients as well.
 So be wary of ingesting activated charcoal within two hours of taking any medication.
 And it can cause, ahem, constipation, so make sure you’re pairing your DIY remedies with loads of water.
 (Besides, staying hydrated is always a good idea.)

-Ready for some black magic?
+Ready for some magic?
 Here are three DIY recipes showcasing all-mighty activated charcoal:

 A Detoxifying Drink